callb4ck/callb4ck.github.io/_posts/2024-03-23-bs-free-linux-distro-guide-v1.md

 Again you can use Flatpak to install other packages.

-*WARNING: At the time of writing VanillaOS 2 is still in beta, I'd suggest waiting for the stable release before daily driving it*
+*WARNING: At the time of writing VanillaOS 2 is still in beta, I'd suggest waiting for the stable release before daily driving it.*

 ## What I'm currently using.